Effects of gravity rainbow on scalar bosonic and oscillator fields in Bonnor-Melvin space-time with a cosmological constant: Introduction

+where $\vec{p}$ is the relativistic momentum vector, $M$ is the rest mass, and $E$ is the relativistic particle's energy.
+Based on the nonlinearity of Lorentz transformations, the energy-momentum deformation relation can be rewritten as

+where $E_p$ is the Planck's energy, and $f\left(E/E_p\right)$ and $h\left(E/E_p\right)$ are the correction terms known as rainbow functions.
+These functions are required to satisfy the following relationship

+Therefore, one can see that the deformed energy-momentum dispersion relation, Eq. (\ref{ab2}), will converge to the classical one, Eq. (\ref{ab1}), when the energy of the test particle is much lower than the Planck energy $E_p$.
-Equally intriguing are inquiries into the impact of rainbow gravity on equilibrium configurations elucidated by the Tolman–Oppenheimer–Volkoff equation \cite{k26}, the interplay between rainbow gravity and Hořava–Lifshitz gravity \cite{k27}, the dynamic interplay of topology changes and the emergence of electric/magnetic charges due to quantum fluctuations in the context of rainbow gravity \cite{k28,k29}, the effects arising from the combination of an f (R) theory with rainbow gravity on the computation of the induced cosmological constant \cite{k30}, the calculation of black hole entropy utilizing the brick wall model in conjunction with a rainbow metric \cite{k31}, considerations of zero-point energy, and the management of ultraviolet divergences through judicious selection of rainbow functions \cite{k32,k33,k34}.

-The exploration extends further to encompass topics such as rainbow gravity's role in quantum cosmology \cite{k35}, the intricate geometries of wormholes in both cis-Planckian and trans-Planckian regimes employing rainbow functions \cite{k36}, the identification of temporal divergences for in-going observers in rainbow gravity beyond the Planck scale \cite{k37}, and the dynamics of gravitational collapse within the framework of rainbow gravity \cite{k38}.
-These scholarly articles collectively underscore the growing interest in the semi-classical approach to rainbow gravity and highlight the potential applications of the findings presented in this paper, where we delve into the study of the Klein–Gordon (KG) oscillator within a space-time incorporating rainbow gravity and topological defects, specifically, a global monopole.
+Scientists have focused on applications of RG's across various realms of physics.
+These explorations span a diverse array of topics, encompassing the isotropic quantum cosmological perfect fluid model within the framework of RG \cite{k20}, adaptation of Friedmann-Robertson-Walker universe in the context of Einstein-massive RG \cite{k21}, thermodynamics governing black holes \cite{k22}, geodesic structure characterizing the Schwarzschild black hole \cite{k23,k24}, and examination of massive scalar field in the presence of Casimir effect \cite{k25}.
+Equally intriguing are inquiries into the impact of RG on equilibrium configurations elucidated by Tolman-Oppenheimer-Volkoff equation \cite{k26}, interplay between RG and Hořava-Lifshitz gravity \cite{k27}, dynamic interplay of topology changes and emergence of electric or magnetic charges due to quantum fluctuations in the context of RG \cite{k28,k29}, effects arising from the combination of $f(R)$ gravity theory with RG on the computation of the induced cosmological constant \cite{k30}, black hole entropy utilizing the brick wall model in conjunction with a rainbow metric \cite{k31}, zero-point energy and ultraviolet divergences through judicious selection of rainbow functions \cite{k32,k33,k34} etc..
+In addition, this exploration extends further to encompass topics, such as quantum cosmology \cite{k35}, intricate geometries of wormholes in both cis-Planckian and trans-Planckian regimes employing rainbow functions \cite{k36}, identification of temporal divergences for ingoing observers in RG beyond the Planck scale \cite{k37}, dynamics of gravitational collapse within the framework of RG \cite{k38}, and some other investigations under RG's were reported in \cite{BEP1,BEP2,BEP3,BEP4,BEP5,BEP6,BEP7}.
+These scholarly articles collectively underscore the growing interest in the semi-classical approach to RG's and highlight the potential applications of the findings presented there.
+In this paper, the Klein-Gordon (KG) equation and its oscillator version is investigated within a magnetic space-time incorporating RG and topological defects.